 Travel can bring out the crazier sides of travelers when they take on goals that look meaningless or at least are not understood by most others.
 In Chasing the Monsoon, Alexander Frater decides to chase the Indian Monsoons.
 Beginning with the onset of Monsoons in Kerala, he travels all the way to Cherrapunji chasing the monsoons – playing a game of who reaches where first and working around the uncertainties of natural phenomenon’s and of meteorological departments who are best known for not being accurate.

 In Bucket List of a Traveloholic, Sarika Pandit is chasing the goal of getting a certain number of stamps on her passport before she hits a self-defined age limit.
 She talks not only about places she visits but also about the way she plans her travels while maintaining a full-time job – something that can help a lot of people.

 - Bucket List of a Traveloholic by Sarika Pandit

 Travel Books – In Search of Obscure

-We all want to see places that no one else has see.
+We all want to see places that no one else has seen.
 It is an urge to see, come back and tell the stories of these obscure places – be the chain that connects people to these places.
-With Internet, of course this is getting more and more difficult to do, but every now and then you would get to hear of places that make your eyes go wide.
+With the Internet, of course, this is getting more and more difficult to do, but every now and then you would get to hear of places that make your eyes go wide.

 Another book that opened a window to least know African countries for me is The Masque of Africa by V S Naipaul.
 Some of the countries I had to go back and look in Google Maps to see where they exist.
 In a sharp contrast to these book At Home by Bill Bryson makes even your own home look obscure to you – when he tells you the history of things that surround you as you sit on your couch and read the book.